 Which dreams does this new lifestyle of ours make more possible than would have been in our old one?
 What endeavour have you been saying you’d do for ages, yet still haven’t done because you didn’t have the time — but now maybe you’ve got a lot more time?

 I encourage you to spend some time vision-boarding before the year is out; I’ve got a guide here on how to do so.
 Dream into every area of your life — your ministry, your calling, your career, your family, your health and fitness.
 Prayerfully dare to dream, remembering always that God is not limited by lockdown.

 I’m grateful for 2020.
-From starting running in January and eventually a couple of half-marathons, walking in my musical calling more than ever and becoming a signed artist, to founding and running a mentorship scheme with over 40 students, I’m grateful.
+From starting running in January, to becoming a signed artist, to founding a mentorship scheme for nearly 40 students, I’m grateful.
 But it wasn’t a year without sadness, and each of those ‘wins’ started as dreams, came at a cost, and demanded I let go of fear and embrace the unknown.
 I encourage you, no matter what your 2020 looked like, to do the same into 2021.

 See what God will do — and remember, He’s not limited by lockdowns.

 See you in 2021,